 We evaluated the effect of the two factors agent embodiment and thematic closeness on several subjective and objective measures using multiple two-way repeated measures ANOVAs.
-The normality assumption was not met in a few cases, however, the ANOVA tolerates moderate deviations from normality, as was shown in several studies [GPS72, HRHO92, LKK96].
+The normality assumption was not met in a few cases, however, the ANOVA tolerates moderate deviations from normality, as was shown in several studies [27-29].
+A summary of all main and interaction effects can be found in Table 1.